elijah0528/cs348-project/README.md

 These are, similarly, in the `m2` folder.
 There are two types of files, sample and production, each with a sql and out file.
 The production files have minor modifications for ids and limits for visibility purposes.
 To view the entire production database, visit `seed_reddit.sql` in the `lib/sql/scripts` folder.
 This was generated from `gen.py` in the `lib/sql/migrations` folder.

+This auto-generates 10,000 users, 100 subreddits, 3 memberships per user, 10,000 posts, 15,000 comments, and 50,000 votes on posts and 25,000 votes on comments, randomly assigning the foreign relations between the tables.

 To generate the production database, run the following command:

 ```bash